Can You Build Raised Beds On Concrete?

 Is it a good idea to put a raised bed on concrete?
 In short, yes… if you do it properly.

-While most people opt to place their raised beds directly on the soil, more and more people are opting for paved back yards.
-This is especially true in rental properties, as it’s easier to maintain and doesn’t develop weeds or require regular landscaping visits.
+While most people opt to place their raised beds directly on the soil, more and more people are choosing paved backyards.
+This is especially true in rental properties.
+It’s easier to maintain and doesn’t develop weeds or require regular landscaping visits.

-There are a few things you need to take into consideration before you can begin.
-These basic principles apply to all gardens, but especially to those that will be placed on a concrete pad.
+There are a few things you need to consider before you can begin.
+These basic principles apply to all gardens, but especially to those placed on concrete.

 Location Is Key

 When you build raised beds on top of pavers, you may have gaps between the individual pavers.
 Make sure to fill these gaps with sand or some other sort of material, just to guarantee your bed soil doesn’t get caught in between.
-Finer soil qualities can create the perfect habitat between pavers for weed development, so making sure you fill them with something less-appealing for roots is a good choice.
+Finer soil particles can create the perfect habitat between pavers for weed development, so filling them with something less appealing for roots is a good choice.

 Unlike in other raised bed systems, installing a watering system through concrete generally isn’t an option.
-If you are considering a custom-built patio slab, you can lay out your watering system in advance and then pave over it.
-However, the rest of us have to opt for a different way.
+If you’re considering a custom-built patio slab, you can lay out your watering system in advance and then pave over it.
+However, the rest of us have to opt for a different approach.

 Running a simple PVC system between the beds is an option, but it can be a trip hazard unless you keep it out of regular walkways.
-There’s also the option of running hoses to beds on concrete, but this can also be a trip hazard unless you plan wisely.
+Running hoses to beds on concrete can also be a trip hazard unless you plan wisely.
 If possible, place your watering hoses or pipes in the least-trafficked area of your garden.

 There is always the option of hand-watering, and that’s just as easy as a built-in system.
 However, if you’d like to run your system on a timer while you’re on vacation, constructing a PVC pipe system to carry water to a drip system is your best bet.